ramazo3/financialmodel/replit.md

 ### `GET /api/download/:id`
 Downloads the Excel file for a completed model

+### `GET /api/download-docx/:id`
+Downloads the DOCX business report for a completed model

 ### `GET /api/models/:id/versions`
 Returns version history for a specific model